veilair/ruby-development/README.md

 # Ruby Development

 > Welcome to the world of Ruby Development.
 An ongoing curated list of frameworks, books, articles, talks, screencasts, recordings, libraries, learning tutorials and resources about Ruby Development.
+Thanks to all contributors, you're awesome and wouldn't be possible without you!
+Our goal is to build a categorized community-driven collection of very well-known resources.

 ##  `What is Ruby? `
 [Ruby](https://developer.oracle.com/ruby/what-is-ruby/) is a highly flexible programming language.
 Developers coding in Ruby can make changes to the way the language itself works.
 It’s an interpreted language like Python, rather than a compiled one like C or C++.